ummadiviany/pds_assignment1/README.md

 ### Task 2 : Pattern Printing
     1. Complete the function `print_pattern` in `pattern_printer.py` file.
+    2. Your function should print the pattern as described below.
+Do not return anything.
-    2. Input constraints:
+    3. Input constraints:
        1. `n` is a positive integer and less than 27.
-    3. Examples:
+    4. Examples:
        1. Example 1:
             - Input : n = 3
             - Output :